-First time don’t select “Delete the driver,” only uninstall it.
-When you restart Windows, the driver gets reinstalled itself.
-If there is a problem with the device driver, then you can delete the driver and install a new one.
+If you find a problem with the device driver, then you can decide to delete the driver and install a new one.

-Once it is finished, navigate Settings>Update & security and check for updates.
-Windows will automatically search for the latest Bluetooth driver for your PC and install it unless you have disabled automatic driver update service.
+Once you’ve finished this, navigate to Settings>Update & security and check for updates.
+Windows will automatically search for the latest Bluetooth driver for your PC and install it unless you have disabled the automatic driver update service.

-In case Windows is unable to find the compatible Bluetooth driver.
-In this situation, you can get the driver support from OEM, OEM stands for an original equipment manufacturer.
-A company that manufactures computers, users can get driver support from the driver support website.
+In case Windows is unable to find the system compatible Bluetooth driver.
+In this situation, you can get driver support from OEM; OEM stands for an original equipment manufacturer.
+A company that manufactures computers, users can get driver support from their driver support website.